JaydeeCodesHoops/Carpentry-Application/README.md

 ## 🚀 Features
 ### Frontend
 - ✅ Straight access
 - 👌 Quick and easy navigation through pages
-- 😃 Easy responsiveness for mobile and computer devices

 ### Backend
 - 😢None at the moment